morganizzzm/EcommerceAgent/README.md

 ## Predefined Dialogues
 - Query: "What is the return policy for items purchased at your store?"
 - Expected Response: Information on the return policy.
-Line 1

 - Query: "I want to talk to a human representative."
-  Expected Response: Request for contact details.
+- Expected Response: Request for contact details.

-Line 1

 - Query: "Buy me a chocolate cookie"
-  Expected Response: "I don't understand you."
+- Expected Response: "I don't understand you."

 ## Performance Summary